MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 4. Navigate back to the **az500-10-vm1** blade, click **Overview**, next click **Connect** and, in the drop down menu, click **Connect**.

 5. Download the RDP file and use it to connect to the **az500-10-vm1** Azure VM via Remote Desktop.
-When prompted to authenticate, provide the following credntials:
+When prompted to authenticate, provide the following credentials:

     |Setting|Value|
     |---|---|